McLaren Vale

 Population growth drivers in McLaren Vale are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of McLaren Vale's population is estimated at around 4,993 as of Feb 2026.
-This reflects an increase of 932 people (23.0%) since the 2021 Census, which reported a population of 4,061 people.
-The change is inferred from the resident population of 4,634 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 30 validated new addresses since the Census date.
-This level of population equates to a density ratio of 85 persons per square kilometer, providing significant space per person and potential room for further development.
-McLaren Vale's 23.0% growth since the 2021 census exceeded the SA3 area (6.4%), along with the SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 81.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+McLaren Vale's population is estimated at around 4,258 as of May 2026.
+This reflects an increase of 197 people since the 2021 Census, which reported a population of 4,061.
+The change is inferred from AreaSearch's estimate of 4,143 residents following examination of ABS ERP data released in June 2025 and validation of additional 30 new addresses since the Census date.
+This equates to a density ratio of 72 persons per square kilometer.
+McLaren Vale's 4.9% growth since census is within 0.9 percentage points of its SA3 area (5.8%).
+Population growth was primarily driven by interstate migration, contributing approximately 81.0% of overall gains.

 Frequently Asked Questions - Population